-This paper addresses a number of debates in economics and economic history about the determinants of development paths in the world economy in the very long run.
-These debates have been invigorated by New Institutional Economics (NIE), with its focus on the polity as the 'ultimate' source of 'rules of the game' and on the constraining of power holders by representative institutions as a necessary condition for economic development (e.g. North 1991, Acemoglu and Robinson 2012).
-In this paper we suggest that power imbalances at the micro level - between men and women - may be equally important.
-Our source of inspiration is the literature by Amartya Sen (1999) arguing that agency - and in particular female agency - is an important determinant of economic development.
+This chapter addresses a number of debates in economics and economic history about the determinants of development paths in the world economy in the very long run.
+These debates have been invigorated by New Institutional Economics (NIE), with its focus on the polity as the 'ultimate' source of 'rules of the game' and on the constraining of power holders by representative institutions as a necessary condition for economic development (e.g. North 1981; Acemoglu and Robinson 2012).
+In this chapter we suggest that power imbalances at the micro level-between men and women-may be equally important.
+Our source of inspiration is the work of Amartya Sen (1999) arguing that agency-and in particular female agency-is an important determinant of economic development.

-In order to test this hypothesis for explaining the 'Great Divergence' or the 'Reversal of Fortune' (or similar 'big debates' in economic history), it is first of all necessary to quantify female agency in a satisfactory way.
-Most indices of gender inequality focus on 'outcome' variables - such as the gender wage gap, or the share of women in Parliaments - which change over time and are affected by economic and socio-political developments.
-In this paper we suggest an alternative measure, which reflects rules of the game at the household and family level, and focuses on the degree of agency women have in the family.
-We present a dataset of estimates of five different dimensions of the position of women in the family based on anthropological research by Murdock (1969) and Todd (1985; 1987) - which makes it possible to quantify the degree of 'female agency' at the micro level.
-These data relate by and large to the situation before industrialization and urbanization but the spatial patterns that we find probably have very ancient roots.
-We follow Todd (2011) who argued that the patriarchal family systems of EurAsia were the by-product of ancient state formation following the Neolithic Revolution of some 10,000 years ago.
-We moreover show that for parts of EurAsia, these family systems did not change fundamentally between 1500 and 1900.
-As a final step, we empirically demonstrate how this measure of female agency affects economic growth in EurAsia in the 1500-2000 period.
+In order to test this hypothesis as an explanation on the 'Great Divergence' or the 'Reversal of Fortune' (or similar big debates in economic history), it is first necessary to quantify female agency in a satisfactory way.
+Most indices of gender inequality focus on 'outcome' variables-such as the gender wage gap or the share of women in parliament-which change over time and are affected by economic and socio-political developments.
+In this chapter we suggest an alternative measure, which reflects rules of the game at the household and family level and focuses on the degree of agency women have in the family.
+We present a dataset of estimates of five different dimensions of the position of women in the family-based on the work of Murdock (1969) and Todd (1985, 1987)-which makes it possible to quantify the degree of 'female agency' at the micro level.
+These data relate by and large to the situation before industrialization and urbanization, but the spatial patterns that we find probably have very ancient roots.
+We follow Todd (2011) who argued that the patriarchal family systems of Eurasia were the by-product of ancient state formation following the Neolithic Revolution of some 10,000 years ago.
+We, moreover, show that for parts of Eurasia, these family systems did not change fundamentally between 1500 and 1900.
+As a final step, we empirically demonstrate how this measure of female agency affects economic growth in Eurasia in the 1500-2000 period.

-This paper contributes to several debates.
+This chapter contributes to several debates.
 It first of all contributes to the debate on the drivers of economic growth in the long run.
-Our findings suggest that the 'reversal of fortune' which happened in EurAsia between 1500 and 2000 was not only related to colonial institutions (cf. Acemoglu et al 2002), or to the long-term effects of hierarchical institutions emanating from the process of ancient state formation following the Neolithic Revolution (Olsson and Paik 2013; 2015), but that there is also a gender-dimension to this story: growth occurred after 1500 in particular in those parts of EurAsia that had relatively female friendly institutions.
-There may be a correlation between balanced gender relations at the micro level and more 'equal' power balances at the level of the state (as suggested for example by Todd 1985; 1987), but we also suggest that there are more direct channels - such as via human capital formation - which link female empowerment and economic change (see the discussion in the next section).
+Our findings suggest that the 'reversal of fortune', which happened in Eurasia between 1500 and 2000, was not only related to colonial institutions (cf. Acemoglu et al. 2002), or to the long-term effects of hierarchical institutions emanating from the process of ancient state formation following the Neolithic Revolution (Olsson and Paik 2013, 2015), but that there is also a gender dimension to this story: growth occurred after 1500 in particular in those parts of Eurasia that had relatively female-friendly institutions.
+There may be a correlation between balanced gender relations at the micro level and more 'equal' power balances at the level of the state (as suggested, e.g. by Todd 1985, 1987), but we also suggest that there are more direct channels-such as via human capital formation-which link female empowerment and economic change (see the discussion in the next section).